kamui-fin/readspace/README.md

 ## What is Readspace?

-Readspace is an **open-source, privacy-focused platform** that streamlines your digital reading.
-It's your personal, curated inbox for everything you want to read from across the web—**without ads, algorithms, or distractions.**
+Readspace is an **open-source, privacy-first reading hub** that brings all your favorite content into one clean, distraction-free inbox—**no ads, algorithms, or trackers**.

-Inspired by Google Reader's simplicity, Readspace modernizes RSS for today’s readers.

-> [!NOTE]
-> RSS empowers you to directly follow your favorite websites and creators, keeping your feed clean, chronological, and free from manipulative algorithms.
-Think of it as a quieter, more personal social feed, where *you* control what you see.

-## Why You'll Love Readspace

-* **Beautiful UI/UX:** Intuitive, minimalistic, and crafted for enjoyable, focused reading.
-* **Privacy & Control:** Zero ads, no analytics, fully self-hostable.
-Your data remains yours.
-* **Smart AI (Optional & Local):** Local summarization, noise filtering, auto-tagging, and personalized content discovery—all privacy-preserving.

-## Built for Focused Reading

-* **Comprehensive Content:** Seamlessly integrate RSS feeds, newsletters, saved articles, books, Twitter threads, and Reddit posts.
+* **Unified Inbox:** RSS feeds, newsletters, saved articles, Twitter threads, Reddit posts, books—all in one place.
-* **Chrome Extension:** Quickly save articles and capture content directly from your browser.
-* **Enhanced Reading:** Enjoy EPUB/PDF reading, with robust annotation and highlighting tools.
-* **Cross-Platform:** Mobile apps built with React Native are in development.
+* **Chronological & Clean:** Feeds are delivered in order; you decide what stays and what goes.
+* **Privacy & Ownership:** Fully self-hostable, zero third‑party tracking, your data stays with you.
+* **Calm & Curated:** Leverage AI-powered summaries and noise filtering so you only see what matters, letting you focus on reading without overwhelm.

+> **What is RSS?** RSS is like a personal newswire: subscribe once and get updates from all your favorite sites in one simple, chronological feed.
+No ads, no algorithms—just the latest posts you choose.

+## Who Is This For?

-## Readspace is Perfect If You:
+Readspace is perfect if you:

-* Are overwhelmed by endless tabs, bookmarks, and unread newsletters.
+* Hate endless tabs, bookmarks, and unread lists.
-* Want to effortlessly stay informed about your interests and current events.
+* Crave a single place for news, newsletters, tweets, and more.
-* Deeply value your privacy, open-source software, and full control over your data.
+* Value privacy and want full control over your reading data.

 ## Getting Started

+You can use our official cloud version at **[readspace.ai](https://readspace.ai)** or self-host for full control over your data.

 ### Prerequisites

 * **Git**: For cloning the repository.
 * **Docker**: Ensure Docker Desktop or Docker Engine is installed and running (v20 or higher recommended).

-### Self-Hosting
+### Self-Hosting with 3 steps

 Readspace is designed for easy self-hosting, giving you complete control over your data and experience.